New Home Insulation

 - acts as a pest deterrent.

 Air Sealing Properties

 Air sealing is necessary to keep your home comfortable and energy efficient.
 Air leakage means that outside air is entering the home while the treated, conditioned air leaves.
 Unsealed air leakage points can create higher energy costs by requiring your HVAC systems to work extra hard in order to maintain and even temperature.
 Air leaks happen frequently around windows and doors but can also pose a problem directly through your walls.
 Icynene Spray Foam insulation seals these air leaks while providing an effective insulation for your home.

-In addition to creating an energy efficient home, the airseal properties of spray foam insulation create an excellent noise reducing sound barrier.
-Not only does the sealing properties of spray foam reduce the ability for airborne sound to pass through your walls but the material itself absorbs sound waves do to its soft texture.
+In addition to creating an energy efficient home, the air sealing properties of spray foam insulation create an excellent noise reducing sound barrier.
+Not only does the sealing properties of spray foam reduce the ability for airborne sound to pass through your walls but the material itself absorbs sound waves due to its soft texture.

 Mold & Mildew Control

 Icynene Spray Foam insulation is not considered a food source for mold and mildew growth.
 Insulating your walls with Icynene Spray Foam will create a seal from air and moisture entering into your home.
 When moisture and mold spores hit the insulating material it will have nothing to hold onto and grow keeping your home healthy and safe.

 Fiberglass Insulation is a cost effective, energy saving option for your new home construction.
 Made from molten sand and 50% recycled, spun, fiberized glass; Fiberglass insulation is the oldest insulation technology that continues to be reliable and effective.
 Fiberglass insulation comes in two primary forms: Batts and Blown-in insulation.
 Both methods are effective ways of insulating your home but one can be more effective than the other in specific situations depending on your need.
 When you work with the industry experts at Millers, you will be guided through the process of choosing the right fiberglass insulation method for your home.